x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/clients-and-mobile-in-exchange-online/add-ins-for-outlook/online-meeting-add-ins-for-ios-and-android.md

 :::image type="content" source="../../media/android-join.png" alt-text="Joining a meeting with a third-party meeting provider in Outlook for Android":::

 The new Join button does not require any add-ins to be installed.
-The join button is shown regardless of which client created the online meeting.
+The Join button is shown regardless of which client created the online meeting.